JOB OPENING: Associate Director, Metro North REB (May 3, 2012)

 The Metro North REB is pleased to announce that the Boston Skilled Careers in Life Sciences (SCILS) Initiative has recently been awarded $5M by the USDOL to support its mission to grow and maintain a life sciences workforce in the state.
 Led by the City of Boston Jobs and Community Services, the initiative will provide residents in more than 80 cities and towns in and around Boston with customized occupational training for careers as Biological Technicians, Medical Lab Technicians and Medical Lab Technologists, as well as student internships, career counseling and outreach services.
 In addition to Metro North and the City of Boston's Jobs and Community Services, SCILS is being implemented in collaboration with the Metro South/West and South Shore workforce regions.
 Current training partners include Boston University, Quincy College, and the Massachusetts Life Sciences Center.

 The Executive Committee of the Initiative is currently seeking to fill the position of Director of the Metro Boston Life Science and Healthcare Career Center Resource (HLS-CCR), who will be responsible for creating an industry resource within the region’s workforce investment system.
 The HLS-CCR is an integral part of the Metro Boston Skilled Careers In Life Sciences Initiative, a four year $5 million initiative to improve career opportunities for residents of the Greater Boston area and provide a more highly trained life science workforce for the area’s healthcare and biotechnology sectors.
 The HLS-CCR will work with all of the region’s 10 one-stop career centers, and build a productive network of career center staff, customers, and employer partners.
 The Director will create this new regional resource, supervise its staff, and lead its efforts to support the SCILS Initiative and make a significant impact on the region’s workforce..
-Please click here for the full job posting and information on how to apply.

-Annual CWC Workforce Development Conference - May 14, 2012
+Annual CWC Workforce Development Conference (May, 2012)

 Commonwealth Workforce Coalition (CWC) will host its 9th annual workforce development conference - Partnering for Opportunity on Monday, May 14th.
 Joanne F. Goldstein, Secretary of the Executive Office of Labor and Workforce Development will be a guest speaker at the conference.
 Workshops include: Using the Empower Your Future Curriculum in Youth Employment Programs; Youth Manufacturing Pilot: Pathway System-Building and Employer Engagement; and Measuring Business Impact in Workforce Development.
 Commonwealth Corporation is not only a sponsor of the conference, but will be presenting multiple workshops throughout the day.
 Be sure to visit the CWC website and register by April 20th.

-Youth Council and Malden Youth Advocates Join Forces (December 6, 2011)
+Youth Council and Malden Youth Advocates Join Forces (December, 2011)

 Representatives from the Metro North Youth Council, Malden High School and local WIA-funded community agencies have established a new initiative to support youth workforce-related programming through promoting employer engagement in the city of Malden.
 To help focus their initial efforts, the team members attended the recent U.S. Department of Labor Forum entitled “Working Collaboratively to Provide Work and Learn Opportunities for Young Adults: A Conference for Teams that Cross Delivery Systems.”
 Also involved in the effort is the statewide Connecting Activities Program and the MassGrad Initiative --both of which are funded by the Department of Elementary and Secondary Education-- as well as the Metro North Career Centers, Career Source and The Career Place.
 Updates on the progress of the initiative will be posted on this Web site.